 - Add 1 more tablespoon of butter to the pan with the mushrooms.
 Cook for 5-7 minutes until wilted and browned, stirring occasionally.
 Add the green beans, and cook for another 7 minutes until the green beans are bright green and soft.
 Make a well in the center of the skillet by pushing the green beans and mushrooms to the edge, and add the final tablespoon of butter and the garlic.
 When the butter melts, sprinkle the flour over the whole skillet.
 Stir everything together to coat the green beans in the butter, garlic, and flour.

 - Slowly pour in the chicken stock, stirring as you do so to create a thin gravy.
-Stir in the soy sauce and the sour cream.
+Stir in the soy sauce, salt, and the sour cream.
 Let the mixture bubble and thicken slightly.
 Taste the dish and add more salt and pepper to your preference.

 - Transfer the mixture to a baking dish and top with the shallots.
-Bake at 450F for 20-30 minutes until the green beans are soft and the casserole is bubbly.
+Bake for 20-30 minutes until the green beans are soft and the casserole is bubbly.
 Enjoy!